 Ali is originally from sunny Florida, and graduated from Rollins College in Winter Park, FL with a BA in Sociology.

 During the summers while in college, she worked at Boggy Creek Gang Camp, a Paul Newman camp for terminally and chronically ill children.
 It was then that she knew she wanted to work with kids, and found herself especially drawn to those with special needs.
 After graduating, she headed to inner-city Orlando to The Boys and Girls Club.
 The Appalachian mountains kept calling to her, however, and she moved to western North Carolina in 2001.

-She is the coordinator of Student Support Services for Rainbow and spends most of her time in the Omega Classroom.
+She is now the coordinator of Student Support Services for Rainbow.
 Every day, the students and teachers amaze her and she feels like she’s continually learning and becoming a better person, teacher and mother.
 Ali definitely loves the challenge of working with so many wonderful people – students, parents and staff.
 She’s bubbly and approachable – her students know her for this.

 Ali has two children, Sophia & Berk, and had the opportunity to stay home with them for five years.
 In her free time she enjoys gardening, sewing, and spending time with her family and friends.